TwistedMinda/random-contract-candy/README.md

 it("Generate number", async function () {
   const contract = await deployContract()

   // Request a random number
-  const tx = await contract.requestNumber()
+  // ...each call will cost a fix 0.5 LINK const tx = await contract.requestNumber()

   // Verify "RequestedNumber" was emitted